-4.1.3 In accordance with the Technical specifications for the LRIT system, the IDE should have a DR site accessible every day of the year 24 hours a day.

-4.1.4 The IDE DR site should have:
+- 4.1.3 In accordance with the Technical specifications for the LRIT system, the IDE should have a DR site accessible every day of the year 24 hours a day. - 4.1.4 The IDE DR site should have: - .1 full operational functionality, except for partial access to the IDE Journal during the DR period;

-- .1 full operational functionality; - .2 off-site storage of both full and incremental backups, including backups of the journal; and - .3 data and PKI synchronization at a minimum every 6 hours with the production environment of the LRIT system.
-The IDE should only be offline for a maximum period of 4 hours.
-With the synchronization set to 6 hours, there is a realized risk of a maximum loss of up to ten hours of journal information for the IDE.

-4.1.5 The IDE operator should be cognizant of firewall restrictions at the DR site and should ensure there are no restrictions at the DR site on the IP addresses accessing the production system.

-4.1.6 To institute a failover to the DR site, a Domain Name Server (DNS) change is required.
+- .2 off-site storage of both full and incremental backups, including backups of the journal; and - data and PKI synchronization at a minimum every six (6) hours with the production environment of the LRIT system.
+The IDE should only be offline for a maximum period of four (4) hours.
+With the synchronization set to six (6) hours, there is a realized risk of a maximum loss of up to 10 hours of journal information for the IDE. - 4.1.5 The IDE operator should be cognizant of firewall restrictions at the DR site and should ensure there are no restrictions at the DR site on the IP addresses accessing the production system. - 4.1.6 To institute a failover to the DR site, a Domain Name Server (DNS) change is required.
 Most systems should be set up to refresh within 15 minutes automatically.
 The DNS record for the IDE should be set up to expire and refresh every 10 minutes.
 However, if this switch does not automatically happen, then some systems components may need to be rebooted to institute the change.
-Upon refresh or reboot all systems components should be operational.

-4.1.7 While the IDE is failing over to the IDE DR site, the DDP version number checking function should be disabled until the IDE operator determines that the system is stable.
+Upon refresh or reboot all systems components should be operational. - 4.1.7 While the IDE is failing over to the IDE DR site, the DDP version number checking function should be disabled until the IDE operator determines that the system is stable.